brandur/sorg/content/drafts/postgres-atomicity.md

-`latestCompletedXid` in global shared memory to the `xid` of the transaction that just committed, we've just made its results visible to every new snapshot that starts from this point forward on any backend.
+`latestCompletedXid` in global shared memory to the `xid` of the transaction that just committed, we've just made its results visible to every new snapshot that starts from this point forward across any backend.

-Take a lock acquisition and release calls on the lines with `LWLockConditionalAcquire` and `LWLockRelease`.
+Take a look at the lock acquisition and release calls on the lines with `LWLockConditionalAcquire` and `LWLockRelease`.
 Most of the time, Postgres is perfectly happy to let processes do work in parallel, but there are a few places where locks need to be acquired to avoid contention, and this is one of them.
+Near the beginning of this article we touched on how transactions in Postgres commit or abort in serial order, one at a time.
-Near the beginning of this article we touched on how transactions in Postgres commit or abort in serial order, one at a time. `ProcArrayEndTransaction` acquires an exclusive lock so that it can update `latestCompletedXid` without having its work negated by another process.
+`ProcArrayEndTransaction` acquires an exclusive lock so that it can update `latestCompletedXid` without having its work negated by another process.

 ### Responding to the client (#client)